dpshah23/BudgetBuddy-Expense-Tracker/README.md

 - **Expense Analysis**: View expenses in a pie chart categorized by type.
 - **Financial Reports**: Generate detailed reports for both income and expenses.

+# Demo

+- This Project is hosted on :  [Try Here](https://budget-buddy1.000webhostapp.com/)

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: